anpham6/chrome-docs/source/document/plugins/settings.rst

 Using page template
 ===================

-The same concept can be used inline anywhere using a ``script`` tag with the *type* attribute set to **text/template**.
+The same concept can be used inline anywhere using a ``script`` tag with the **type** attribute set to "text/template".
 The script template will be completely removed from the final output.

 .. code-block:: html